 TCM encompasses the whole of your body’s health, and in fact in TCM there is no brain.
 In TCM the view on mental health is that it’s not that of a seperate disorder.
 Our organs are all allocated roles and each have independent responsibilities.
 These responsibilities corroborates towards homeostasis and health.
 In essence each organ has their own role to play in keeping you balanced and functioning.
 When things are out of balance and you don’t feel yourself, this is when feelings like depression can set in.
 Like a dark cloud rolling in.

-As a TCM practitioner, Angela recognises the balance of multiple organ pathologies and emotions is a bit like a juggling act, keeping an eye on all the balls in the air at once.
+As TCM practitioners, acupuncturists recognise the balance of multiple organ pathologies and that emotions will be a bit like a juggling act, keeping an eye on all the balls in the air at once.

 In TCM the Heart energy is referred to as the Emperor.
 It is supported by the other energies in the body but it is the centre of where we focus our treatment when anxiety or depression is present.